Skiing & Snowboarding with Chiropractic Care

 Statistics bear out the inescapable fact: skiing/snowboarding is among the most dangerous of all leisure sports.
 Every year, some 600,000 people are injured on the slopes, an average of about two injuries per 1,000 visits.

-It’s no surprise, then, that chiropractors are available on medical staffs in every winter Olympics.
+It’s no surprise, then, that chiropractic care is available on medical staffs in every winter Olympics.

 Preventive Measures Before Hitting the Slopes…